 Going forward, natural gas-based plants are expected to continue to help meet our nation's new capacity requirements, due to lower capital costs, higher fuel efficiency, and shorter construction lead times.
-The U.S. Energy Information Administration (EIA) estimates that natural gas will provide 24.9 percent of the nation's electricity in 2035.
+The U.S. Energy Information Administration (EIA) estimates that natural gas will continue to provide 30.4 percent of the nation's electricity in 2040.

 About Natural Gas

 Natural gas is a fossil fuel formed when layers of buried plants and animals are exposed to intense heat and pressure over thousands of years.
 The energy that the plants and animals originally obtained from the sun is stored in the form of carbon in natural gas.

 In its pure form, natural gas is colorless, odorless, and highly combustible.
 When burned, it produces heat.
 Natural gas is a mixture of hydrocarbon gases, primarily methane.
 The term 'dry' is used to describe natural gas that is almost pure methane.
 The term 'wet' is applied to natural gas that contains other hydrocarbon gases, such as ethane, butane, and propane.
 When burned, natural gas produces fewer emissions than coal or oil.

 Natural gas is used to generate electricity by three main processes:

 - Combustion turbines use natural gas directly to fire the turbine, which drives the generator shaft;

 - Steam turbines burn natural gas to create steam in a boiler, which is then run through a steam turbine; and

 - Combined cycle units utilize a combustion turbine by burning natural gas (gas cycle); then the hot exhaust gases from the combustion turbine are used to boil water that operates a steam turbine (steam cycle) to generate electricity.

 Two technologies that are transforming the natural gas industry are the increased use of liquefied natural gas and natural gas fuel cells.